METHODS - Survey methods

 Cui, Wei Wei (2003).
 Reducing error in mail surveys. http://pareonline.net/getvn.asp?v=8&n=18 "Those conducting surveys should recognize four potential sources of error -- sampling error, non-coverage error, non-response error, and measurement error -- and take steps to minimize their impact.
 Any one of these sources of error may make the survey results unacceptable.
 This article describes the four types of errors and summarizes ways they can be reduced."

 Frary, Robert B. (1996).
 Hints for designing effective questionnaires.
-Practical Assessment, Research & Evaluation, 5(3).
-Retrieved March 21, 2006 from http://PAREonline.net/getvn.asp?v=5&n=3 "The purpose of this article is to offer tips in designing quality questionnaires and on avoiding common errors."
+Practical Assessment, Research & Evaluation, 5(3). http://PAREonline.net/getvn.asp?v=5&n=3 "The purpose of this article is to offer tips in designing quality questionnaires and on avoiding common errors."

 Questionnaires in Usability Engineering.
 A List of Frequently Asked Questions (3rd Ed.) http://www.ucc.ie/hfrg/resources/qfaq1.html some pointers on making questionairres.
 Compiled by: Jurek Kirakowski, Human Factors Research Group, Cork, Ireland., University of Cork.